Xhavide/Data-Science-Job-Postin-on-Glassdoor/README.md

 <h2>Data cleaning using SQL Queries</h2>

+## Project Description

-Data cleaning is a crucial process in any data analysis project to ensure that the data used for analysis or modeling is accurate, consistent, and reliable.
+Data cleaning is a critical step in the data analysis process, ensuring that datasets are accurate, consistent, and reliable before analysis or modeling.

-This includes identifying and correcting or removing inaccuracies, inconsistencies, and errors in the data.
-In this project I used SQL Server to clean data.
-This dataset was dowloaded from Kaggle.
-The purpose of this dataset is to test my data cleaning skills.
+In this project, SQL Server was used to clean a dataset downloaded from Kaggle.
+The primary objective was to practice and demonstrate core data cleaning techniques using SQL queries.

+## Data Cleaning Steps

-The following steps were necessery for cleaning data:
+The following steps were performed to prepare the dataset for analysis:

-- Removing unnecessary characters, and separating data into individual columns;
+- Removed unnecessary characters and separated combined data into individual columns

-- Removing duplicate rows by creating a CTE with the window function ROW_NUMBER;
+- Identified and removed duplicate rows using a CTE with the ROW_NUMBER() window function

-- Using the ‘TRIM’ function to remove all unwanted spaces from all text columns;
+- Used the TRIM() function to remove unwanted spaces from text fields

-- Handling missing values using SQL functions like IS NULL and COALESCE, and then populating them with other values;
+- Handled missing values using SQL functions such as IS NULL and COALESCE

-- Deleting unused columns.
+- Removed unused columns to simplify the dataset structure

+## Tools Used

+- SQL Server

+- SQL (CTE, Window Functions, Data Transformation)

+## Skills Demonstrated

+- Data cleaning and preprocessing

+- Handling missing data

+- Removing duplicates

+- Data transformation using SQL

+- Window functions and CTE usage